GFK Tikvesh: Golden 1970s

 Led by the renowned goalscorer Angel Kimov (Ангел Кимов) and under the guidance of manager Nakjo Totovski (Наќо Тотовски) Tikvesh claimed their first major honour in 1971–72 winning the Macedonian Republic League.
-The striking partnership Kimov – Totov combined 36 goals throughout the season (Kimov 20 and Totov 16) to help Tikvesh win its first league title for 42 years and to get promotion to the Yugoslav Second League – East.
-In the next season, they came straight back down to the Macedonian Republic League after finishing 15th out of 18 teams, the position which would have guaranteed survival in the previous seasons, but due to drastic changes in the Yugoslav football league system in 1973 Tikvesh were relegated from the Yugoslav Second League – East.
+The partnership of Kimov – Totov combined 36 goals throughout the season (Kimov 20 and Totov 16) to help Tikvesh win its first league title for 42 years and to get promotion to the Yugoslav Second League – East.
+In the next season, they returned to the Macedonian Republic League after finishing 15th out of 18 teams, a position that would have guaranteed survival in the previous seasons.
+But due to drastic changes in the Yugoslav football league system in 1973 Tikvesh were relegated from the Yugoslav Second League – East.

 On their return to the Macedonian Republic League in 1973–74 Tikvesh achieved 3rd place whilst in the next season (1974–75) they went one place better and finished as runners-up to FK Pelister Bitola.

 Tikvesh won their second title in 1977–78 and with it came yet another promotion to the Yugoslav Second League – East.
-Angel Kimov scored an impressive 34 goals in 34 matches which made him the league's top goalscorer, the only player to earn the honour in the club's history.
+Angel Kimov scored 34 goals in 34 matches, which made him the league's top goalscorer, the only player to earn the honour in the club's history.
 The 1978–79 season saw Tikvesh compete in the Yugoslav Second League – East for the last time.
-After a promising start to the season including wins over Teteks (1–2), Dubočica (5–0), Jedinstvo (1–0), Sutjeska (3–0) and draws against Liria (2–2), Budućnost (0–0) their form dipped drastically and they were relegated to the Macedonian Republic League, Vardar Skopje were promoted as champions to the Yugoslav First League, a recurring scenario from 1955–56 season.
+After a promising start to the season including wins over Teteks (1–2), Dubočica (5–0), Jedinstvo (1–0), Sutjeska (3–0) and draws against Liria (2–2), Budućnost (0–0) their form dipped drastically and they were relegated to the Macedonian Republic League, Vardar Skopje were promoted as champions to the Yugoslav First League, a recurring scenario of 1955–56 season.

-Undoubtedly Tikvesh's heyday was the 12-year period from 1967 to 1979, where they competed for four seasons in the Yugoslav Second League (1968–69, 1969–70, 1972–73 and 1978–79), were Macedonian champions twice (1971–72 and 1977–78), finished as runners-up twice (1967–68 and 1974–75) and sustained one third-place finish (1973–74).
+In the 12-year period from 1967 to 1979, Tikvesh competed for four seasons in the Yugoslav Second League (1968–69, 1969–70, 1972–73 and 1978–79), were Macedonian champions twice (1971–72 and 1977–78), finished as runners-up twice (1967–68 and 1974–75) and sustained one third-place finish (1973–74).